mitre/heimdall-legacy/README.md

 You can access a Demo instance if you have access to MITRE's intranet at inspec-dev.mitre.org

-Once you have an account you can upload json's for evaluations and profiles then view them by clicking on the evaluations and profiles tab at the top of the page.
+Once you have an account you can upload jsons for evaluations and profiles then view them by clicking on the evaluations and profiles tab at the top of the page.